Sochi State University: History

 The University was founded in 1989 in accordance with the Decree of the Council of Ministers of the USSR dated March 29, 1988 No. 388 On the organization in Sochi of an educational and scientific center for the training, advanced training and retraining of workers and specialists in the field of resort business and tourism.
 In 1992, transformed into the Sochi State Institute of Resort and Tourism.
 In 1997, acquired the status of a university, and in 2011 became a classical university.

-In 2010, the University Board of Trustees was created under the chairmanship of V.I.
-Gasumyanova.
-In 2010, the university was recognized as a student of the All-Russian contest of the quality system of training graduates of educational institutions of vocational education.

-In 2011, the Forward Volunteering Resource Center was created on the basis of SSU, which took an active part in the training of personnel for the XXII Olympic Winter Games in Sochi.
+In 2010, the University Board of Trustees was created.
+In 2011, the Forward Volunteering Resource Center was created on the basis of SSU, which took a part in the training of personnel for the XXII Olympic Winter Games in Sochi.
 In 2015, the Center became one of the 15 volunteer centers in Russia that received the right to train volunteers for the 2018 FIFA World Cup.
 In total, the Center trained about 1350 volunteers.

 Since 2015, the University has been supporting the activities of the Federal Educational and Methodological Association (FUMO) in the higher education system under the UGNS 43.00.00 “Service and Tourism” (Order of the Ministry of Education and Science of the Russian Federation of 09.09.2015 No. 987).

-In 2017, on the basis of SSU, a regional branch of the Russian professor's meeting was created under the chairmanship of SSU rector Galina Maksimovna Romanova.
+In 2017, on the basis of SSU, a regional branch of the Russian professor's meeting was created.

-In 2017, he entered the program of supporting universities in Russia.

 In 2017–2018, the first regional educational platform in the south of Russia was created on the basis of SSU to train middle-level specialists and bachelors with WorldSkills Russia competencies.
 The Center for Early Career Guidance on “service” competencies according to WorldSkills Russia standards and the Specialized Regional Competence Center (CCC) for competence 34 “Cooking” (certificate No. 67-18 / 1801 of 06/04/2018) were created.

-Since 2018, an elite bachelor's program in hotel business has been implemented in conjunction with the French business school Vatel with the issuance of double diplomas.
+Since 2018, a bachelor's program in hotel business has been implemented in conjunction with the French business school Vatel with the issuance of double diplomas.